MJanithPeiris/MJanithPeiris/README.md

 Outside the tech world, I love to ride bicycles, and watch movies.
 Currently i'm practicing to play a guitar.

+### Achievements
+I have completed a Diploma in IT at Siksil Institute of Business & Technology (Pvt) Ltd.

 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...